clinical-genomics-uppsala/PrecMed1/docs/lab4.md

     :question:
     Based on the Genome view, how many chromosomes have duplications?

-!!! question "Question 12"
-    :question:
-    Look at the VAF-figure in chromosome 3 as an example.
-Why is the signal (the size of the separation between dots) stronger for a deletion than a duplication?

 ### Sample with clinically relevant amplification
 In this sample (`CNV/EGFR_amp.cnv.html`) there is an amplification of EGFR.
 Cancers with this amplification are often resistant to tyrosine kinase inhibitors and can therefore affect the treatment of the patient.